giantswarm/fmt/helm/formatting_guidelines.md

 name: {{.Release.Name}}-configmap
 ```

-## Indendation
+## Indentation

-The indendation of our helm chart yaml files should be 2 spaces.
+The indentation of our helm chart yaml files should be 2 spaces.
-Moreover we do not indend yaml lists, hyphens of the list members act as indentation.
+Moreover we do not indent yaml lists, hyphens of the list members act as indentation.

 Example:
 ```yaml